eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 > **Corollary:** (Laslier) If $X$ is a unique Condorcet winner, then after every voter applies the leader rule, $X$ will always have over 50% of the vote.
 Further, if the $X$ is the leader and a unique Condorcet winner, then $X$ will still be the leader after every voter applies the leader rule. \label{cor:unique_condorcet_winner}

+Therefore, if the electorate assumes the Condorcet winner is the most likely candidate to win, then the leader rule will lead to the election of the Condorcet winner without fail.
+The election becomes a self-fulfilling prophecy, and Approval under the leader rule becomes perfectly Condorcet efficient.
+However, even if the electorate does not assume the Condorcet winner is the most likely candidate to win, the leader rule still guarantees that the Condorcet winner will get over 50% of the vote, but may not win the election, which we will explore in more detail later.

 **Proof:** As the unique Condorcet winner, $P(X>Z) > 0.5$ for all $Z \neq X$.
 Since the percent of votes $X$ gets must be some $P(X>Z)$ for some candidate $Z$, then $X$ must receive over 50% of the vote.

 Suppose that X is the leader and Y is the challenger.
 Since $P(Z>X)<0.5$ for all $Z \neq X$, we must have that $P(X>Y) > P(Z>X)$ for all $Z \neq X$, meaning $X$ has strictly more votes than any other candidate. **QED**